 Here in the Raising Resilience Community we're looking for strategies to improve the health and resilience of our kids.
 We understand that food plays a big part of that because the health of the body influences how we function in the world.

 But as busy parents we need strategies that will give us "big bang for our buck", so to speak.
-So it got me thinking.... what is the #1 thing that I have seen help kids feel and function better?
+So it got me thinking.... what is the #1 thing we can do to help kids feel and function better?

 Hard to say, because everyone is different, but I think if there were only one thing you could do I'd encourage it to be adding some sort of fermented food to your family's diet.

 Now stop… If you’re thinking,“there’s no way my kids will eat that” or “that will take too much time” or “what the heck?
 I wanted simplicity!
 This sounds advanced” Calm down.
-It’s not as hard as you might think and I’m here to walk you through how to introduce this into your family.
+It’s not as hard as you might think and I’m here to walk you through why this helps and how to introduce this into your family.

 This is why I've made "Supporting Digestive Health" pillar #4 in the 4 Pillars Of Resilient Health™ framework.

-Evidence is mounting that our microbiome is the driver of our health in so many ways and so how to support that microbiome is something I want all parents everywhere to know how to do.
+Evidence is mounting that our microbiome is the driver of our health in so many ways so I want every parent to know how to support that microbiome in their kids.

 If you are thinking right now, “well, I my child doesn't get bloated, or have IBS, and isn't constipated... they must have good digestion”, please stick with me, my friend, and let's go deeper.